sdmx-twg/sdmx-json/data-message/docs/1-sdmx-json-field-guide.md

   - `Append` - this is an incremental update for an existing `dataSet` or the provision of new data or documentation (attribute values) formerly absent.
 If any of the supplied data or metadata is already present, it will not replace these data.
   - `Replace` - data are to be replaced, and may also include additional data to be appended.
   - `Delete` - data are to be deleted.
-  - `Information` (default) - data are being exchanged for informational purposes only, and not meant to update a system.
+  - `Information` (default) - data are being exchanged for informational purposes only.
+When used to update a system, the `Append` action is assumed.
 * reportingBegin - *String* *optional*.
 The start of the time period covered by the message.
 * reportingEnd - *String* *optional*.
 The end of the time period covered by the message.
 * validFrom - *String* *optional*.
 The validFrom indicates the inclusive start time indicating the validity of the information in the data.